 Weighted Mortality Table for males and 125% Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021

 Ultimate scale after 2010.

 2. Change in Assumptions

-The following were changes to the actuarial assumptions or other inputs that affected measurement of the total pension liability since the prior measurement period:
+The following was a change to the actuarial assumptions or other inputs that affected measurement of the total pension liability since the prior measurement period-